Typography and Font Styles

 • Serif fonts: these are typefaces that have decorative strokes, or serifs, at the ends of letters.
 Common examples include Times New Roman and Georgia.
 These kinds of typefaces are commonly used in print and they convey a classic, professional look.

 • Sans-serif fonts: these fonts lack (sans) serifs or decorations.
 These fonts convey cleaner and more modern designs.
 Common examples include Arial, Helvetica, and Verdana.
-They benefit digital content because they augment clarity and readability on screens in particular.
+They often improve clarity and readability on screens in particular.

 • Monospace fonts: the characters in these fonts take up the same amount of horizontal space.
 Examples include Courier New and Consolas.
 These font families are typically used in coding environments or to display code in web documents because they make it easier to align characters and read structured text.